capreolus-ir/capreolus/docs/reproduction/MS_MARCO.md

 ## Running MS MARCO
 This requires GPU(s) with 48GB memory (e.g. 3 V100 or a RTX 8000) or a TPU.
 1. Make sure you are in the top-level `capreolus` directory;
-2. Use the following script to quickly test if everything is working.
+2. Use the following script to run a "mini" version of the MS MARCO fine-tuning, testing if everything is working.
     ```bash
     python -m capreolus.run rerank.train with file=docs/reproduction/config_msmarco.txt
     ```